CWE

 Maintenance

 This category was created in CWE 4.7 to facilitate and illuminate discussion about weaknesses in ICS with [REF-1248] as a starting point.
 After the release of CWE 4.9 in October 2022, this has been under active review by members of the "Boosting CWE" subgroup of the CWE-CAPEC ICS/OT Special Interest Group (SIG).
-Relationships are still subject to change.
-In addition, there may be some issues in [REF-1248] that are outside of the current scope of CWE, which will require consultation with many CWE stakeholders to resolve.
+Subgroup members did not find any CWEs to add to this category in CWE 4.11.
+There may be some gaps with respect to CWE's current scope, which will require consultation with many CWE stakeholders to resolve.

 + References